How Money Is Laundered

 California has strict legal penalties against money laundering, and this offense is vigorously prosecuted by the federal government, particularly in cases involving drug trafficking, organized crime, income tax evasion, and international terrorism.

 If prosecutors suspect that your organization has accepted money that was tainted by criminal activity, they will ruthlessly investigate you and threaten to charge you with crimes that carry a long prison sentence and massive fines.
-It’s crucial to have an experienced Los Angeles criminal defense attorney on your side who won’t be intimidated by overzealous prosecutors.
+It’s crucial to have an experienced Los Angeles money laundering defense attorney on your side who won’t be intimidated by overzealous prosecutors.

 How Money Laundering Works